franckdess/ADA-Project/README.md

 Is the degree distribution a power law-Done
 Network pagerank-Done
 Extract specific country ego graph-Done
-Centrality measures-To do
+Centrality measures-Done
-Community extraction-To do
+Community extraction-Done
-Communities visualization-To do
+Communities visualization-Done
 Investigation and discussion of results-To do

 Correlates of evasion-To do
-Fraudulent entities inference-To do

 # What's next for milestone 3